 What’s In These Records?

-What key elements can you learn from the 1900 census records?
+What key elements are in the 1900 census records?

 Relationship to head of household